Ukrainian Defence Minister tweets video of Marder vehicles in Ukraine and drives one of them himself

 Details: Reznikov tweeted on Wednesday that the Marder is an excellent example of German quality, saying "I’ve tried it myself".
 The video shows the minister driving one of the armoured vehicles.

 Marder is an excellent example of German quality.
-I've tried it myself.
+I've tried it myself.— Oleksii Reznikov (@oleksiireznikov) March 29, 2023

 Look forward to taming Leopards soon.
 I love the way they roar!